Scrubs (TV series): First eight seasons

 Throughout its original run, Scrubs received critical acclaim, with many critics praising its cast, characters, and humor (especially J.D.'s fantasy sequences).
-In 2006, Entertainment Weeklys website EW.com gave the overall series (the review was made early after the fifth-season premiere) a grade of "A−", with the author saying "Scrubs is the trickiest comedy on TV [...]
+In 2006, Gillian Flynn of Entertainment Weekly gave the overall series (the review was made early after the fifth-season premiere) a grade of "A−", with the author saying "Scrubs is the trickiest comedy on TV [...]
 A likable, daffy, buoyant series that would be a big annoying mess if it weren't done just right, Scrubs is the very definition of nimble".
 IGN gave the first season a perfect score of 10.
 The seven following seasons were rated, respectively, 9, 9, 9, 8, 7.5, 8.3 and 7.5.

+Review aggregate Metacritic only assigned an average score to the first, eighth and ninth seasons, with the first and eighth seasons both scoring 79/100, indicating "generally favorable" reviews.

 The Truth About Nursing, which checks the realism of the medical series, gave Scrubs a "Nursing rating" of 1.5 out of 4 stars, but an "Artistic rating" of 3 out of 4 stars, praising that "despite the nasty and surreal elements, its characters are not above learning or growing, as they try to cope with the very real stresses of life and death at the hospital".
 However, the reviewer stated, "The show's portrayal of nursing has been less impressive".

-Review aggregate Metacritic only assigned an average score to the eighth and ninth seasons, with the eighth season scoring 79/100, based on four reviews only (all positives), indicating "Generally favorable reviews".

 Ninth season

-The ninth and final season received mixed reviews, with many critics heavily criticizing the new cast; it received a score of 64/100 on Metacritic, indicating "Generally favorable reviews".
+The ninth and final season received mixed reviews, with many critics heavily criticizing the new cast; it received a score of 62/100 on Metacritic, indicating "generally favorable" reviews.
 An IGN editor gave it a positive score of 7 out of 10, stating "even though this was not the best season, I'll always have fond memories of the show".

 USA Today reviewer Robert Bianco wrote a negative review, stating "The result is a deadly, deal-driven mistake that takes a network that has made great sitcom strides forward one unfortunate step back".
 He also noted that the presence of a few members of the original cast (Braff, Faison, and John C. McGinley) "only makes it harder for the new characters to take hold" (despite his additional criticism of Braff's performance).
 Blogcritics gave it a mixed review, criticizing the new cast, but praising the performances by the original cast members.